alberto56/dcycleblog/_posts/2019-10-16-unit-testing.md

       return empty($hidden[$entity_type]);
     }

 This is actual code which exists in the Auto Entity Label project; I have never tried this function in a running Drupal instance, I'm not even sure why it's there, _but I can still test it_.
 I assume that if I call `AutoEntityLabelManager::auto_entitylabel_entity_label_visible('whatever')`, I should get `TRUE` as a response.
-This is what I will test for:
+This is what I will test for in `./tests/AutoEntityLabelManagerTest.php`:

     <?php